English & Literature: Instructor

 The focus for this online class will be Salilsh Art of the Pacific Northwest Course.
 We have two textbooks: S’abadeb The Gifts: Pacific Coast Salish Art and Artists—Barbara Brotherton, editor (Seattle Art Museum, 2008); and Quick Access Brief: Reference for Writers 3rdedition—Lynn Troyka & Douglas Hesse (Pearson Publishers, 2015).

-This is an online research class focusing on justice and equity issues.
+These two classes are online research classes focusing on justice and equity issues.
 Our first reading examines the use of Indian mascots by K-12, college, and professional sport teams.
 The only textbook you'll need is The Bedford Researcher, 5th or later edition, by Mike Palmquist, Bedford/St. Martin.
 All other required readings will be posted on the Canvas site for our class.